wakproductions/omega_pricing_example_elixir/README.md

   I've downloaded data sets similar to this in Ruby which were thousands of records long and it still processed quickly.
 * The spec did not state exactly how to "Explicitly log that there is a new product and that you are creating a new product."
 I plan to do this by creating a new past_price record with a price_change value of nil.
+* Regarding how to log errors, I asked the "product owner" the expectation on how this is to be done.
+Received the following response.
+Given that, I'm just going to print messages to STDOUT and not worry about the distinction of STDERR.

+> The word "log" in the task should be taken to mean log a message to standard error or standard out.
+> You can work under the assumption that a collector outside the app would be gathering these logs and shipping them
+> somewhere useful.
+> If you want to make a note in the README about the assumption or how you might approach it in a production scenario (as you have above) that's more than welcome too.

 ## Libraries Used

 * The Poison Elixir library is used throughout this program to convert and parse JSON.
+* HTTPoison is used to handle the web API calls.
+* Mock library to handle mocking of API calls in the test environment.
+* Timex used for handling dates

 ## Mapping of Scenarios to Test